-The challenge, really was that we were expecting 30 people for brunch Sunday to introduce them to a mayoral candidate, Bill White.
-I planned to make all of the food, but didn’t want to cook or eat or really do anything in the house with the smell permeating everything.
-I didn’t want my baked goods to absorb essence of dead rat!
+The challenge was that we were expecting 30 people for a Sunday brunch introducing them to a first-time mayoral candidate, Bill White.
+I planned to make all of the food, but didn’t want to cook, or eat, or really do anything in the house with the smell permeating everything.
+I did not want my baked goods to absorb essence of dead rat!

 Saturday, the smell was much worse.
 We couldn’t ride it out.

 Into the attic.
 Nothing.
 Under the house.
 Nothing.